1. What activities do you offer?

 Outdoor adventure by its very nature will always contain an element of risk.
 If we were to try and make it completely safe you wouldn’t experience adventure and wouldn’t need us!
 We are experts at pitching adventures at the right level for a variety of groups, avoiding & protecting foreseeable dangers and maximising the fun elements of playing in our natural environment.
 Accidents do occur due to the nature of the environment that we operate in, but the reality is that your journey to us by car is statistically more dangerous.

 Yes.
-We only employ experienced staff, trained and qualified with the British Canoe Union, Mountain Leader Training Board and other National Governing Bodies as well as up to date first aid qualifications and DBS clearance checks, so you can rest assured when you come out with us you are in highly experienced safe hands.
+We only employ experienced instructors, trained and qualified with British Canoeing, Mountain Training Association and other National Governing Bodies as well as up to date first aid qualifications and DBS clearance checks, so you can rest assured when you come out with us you are in highly experienced safe hands.